kojq/gal/README.md

 # About

-Configure Arch Linux post-installation for basic desktop usage.
+Configure Linux post-installation for basic desktop usage.
+Currently, only Arch Linux and openSUSE MicroOS are supported.

 # Warnings